-On the other hand, most natural homemade shampoos tend to be soap rather than surfactant-based.
-Soap will usually have a much higher pH level, which can leave your hair looking dull and feeling gummy.
-Thankfully, it’s very easy to restore your hair’s natural pH (along with it, its shine and smoothness) after washing.
-All you need to do is apply a shine-boosting rinse (which I’ll share below).
+- Most natural homemade shampoos tend to be soap-based, rather than surfactant-based.
+Soap has a much higher pH level, which can leave hair looking dull and even oily.
+Thankfully, it’s easy to restore your hair’s natural pH (along with it, its shine and smoothness) after washing.
+All you need to do is apply a shine-boosting rinse (see below).

-Another thing to be aware of when transitioning to using a natural shampoo is the use of silicon in many conventional store-bought brands.
-Silicon coats the hair, in a similar way to plastic, to give it slip and shine.
-Unfortunately, this may make the adjustment period from using commercial shampoos to natural homemade formulas a tad difficult.
+- The use of silicon in many conventional store-bought brands, coats the hair in a similar way to plastic, to give it its shine.
+Due to this, hair may take some time to adjust from commercial shampoos to more natural, homemade formulas.

-To help with this, your hair will need to detox.
-This process can take up to a few weeks depending on the types of products used previously.
-During this process, hair may feel dry and tangle easy.
-However, as the follicles shed the coating, they will be able to take in more moisture again, but this may take time.
+Hair detoxing can help with this process.
+It may take up to a few weeks, depending on the types of products previously used, to completely adjust to using a natural shampoo, and during the process, hair may feel dry and tangle easy.
+However, as hair follicles shed their coating, they’ll be able to take in more moisture, but again this may take some time.
 Here are a few ways to help speed up the process…

 Put Mud in Your Hair!

-As it turns out, bentonite clay is not only beneficial for the body, but also for hair.
-The clay can help in removing toxins and leave hair looking clean and shiny.
+As it turns out, bentonite clay can also be used for hair!
+The clay helps in removing toxins and can leave hair looking clean and shiny.

-After the mixture has cooled, strain our the herbs and reserve 1 cup for the bentonite clay recipe, and the other cup for the shine-boosting rinse at the end.
+Once the mixture cools, strain our the herbs and reserve 1 cup for the hair detox recipe, and 1 cup for the shine-boosting rinse at the end.

-- 1 cup brewed herbal tea or water (see above for herbal suggestions)
+- 2 cups brewed herbal tea or water (see above for herbal suggestions)

 - 1/2 cup apple cider vinegar

-- Optional: 10 drops of essential oils of your choosing (I use Lavender, Rosemary or Peppermint).
+- 10 drops essential oils (I use lavender, rosemary and/or peppermint).

 - Store in an air-tight container in the shower for up to 1 week.

-- How To Use Mixture: Wet your hair, then starting at the roots, massage a handful of the clay mix into your hair.
-Repeat until all hair is coated.
-Leave for 5-20 minutes (do not let it dry!) and rinse it out with warm water.
+- To use: Wet hair, then starting at the roots, massage a handful of the clay mix into your hair.
+Repeat until hair is completely coated.
+Leave in for 5-20 minutes (do not let it dry!) then rinse out with warm water.

-- How To Use The Rinse: Mix together 1 cup of herbal tea with 1 tbsp apple cider vinegar, pour enough over hair to saturate and allow it to sit for 2-3 minutes, then rinse.
-Cool water is best because it helps the hair cuticle to close, but warm is okay.
+- Shine-boosting rinse: Mix together 1 cup of herbal tea with 1 tbsp apple cider vinegar, then spray or pour over hair to saturate.
+Allow it to sit on hair for 2-3 minutes, then rinse using cool water (which is best as it helps the hair cuticle to close).

 Have you done a hair detox before?
-What was your experience of it?
-Share below!
+What was your experience?
+Share below.